ixanza/Equanimity/README.md

 ### ENB

-Equanimity comes configured with [Rudy ENB For Cathedral Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/39113)
+Equanimity comes configured with [Rudy ENB For Cathedral Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/39113) The ENB AO, Letterbox and Depth of Field have been disabled due to preference and performance reasons.
+Feel free to re-enable them should you desire.

 If you want a different ENB.
 You can choose from a wide variety of ENBs on the Nexus that support Cathedral Weathers.
 To replace the ENB installed.
 Delete the enbcache folder, enbseries folder, enbseries.ini and replace those with the new ENB.
 You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.